 Taking the slow approach

 In order to have a lower impact and utilise the free energy provided by daylight, solar dyeing does take much longer than regular dyeing.
-Where it might take an hour to extract colour from your dyestuff and then another 30 mins to dye your yarn or fabric using a hob, it could take a week, month or even longer to acheive the same colour extraction using daylight.
+Where it might take an hour to extract colour from your dyestuff and then another 30 mins to dye your yarn or fabric using a hob, it could take a week, month or even longer to achieve the same colour extraction using daylight.
 This can be frustrating if you want results fast, but it does free up your time to do something else while dyeing takes place.

 I haven’t had the time to really do any dyeing this year because it usually means me spending half a day or more babysitting mordants and dyes on my hob.
 Setting up a jar for solar dyeing, on the other hand, only takes a few minutes and then I can go and do something else entirely.
 I’m inclined to use this method for mordanting too – having a jar or two set up purely to mordant yarns that can then be put into dyeing jars would both remove my reliance on my gas hob and free up even more of my time.
 As I’ve got a lot going on right now, I’d call that a win-win; I can continue learning to dye and progressing towards my goal of selling my own naturally dyed yarns and threads without having to try and squeeze dyeing time in.